Create Space in a Small House: Make Nooks and Shelves Inside the Walls

 I cut the outline of my box as closely as I could.
 However, when I tried placing the box inside the wall, it stuck halfway.
 I trimmed a little more from 2 sides in a quick, less-than-super-careful manner.
 The box then fit.

-My next step was to anchor the box to a stud on only one side.
-This was due to the size. it did not extend from one stud to another.
+My next step was to anchor the box to a stud using a drill to make holes for screws.
+I love having a cordless drill.
+No more worrying about the reach of the cord.
+I also can put a screwdriver type head in the drill to turn it into a screw driver.
+This saves so much time and is more powerful than my hand turning of a screw.
+For the nook pictured, I attached the box on only one side because the box size did not extend from one stud to another.
 I was vigilant in using a level to position the nook-box.
-If you are cutting shelves to attch to studs with corner braces, also use a level to position them.
+If you are cutting shelves to attach to studs with corner braces, also use a level to position them.

 Using a Level